altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 And she has not been found til this day.
 Many people drew conjectures about the empty seat at the very front row.<br/>
 The bugle announcing the beginning of the ceremony was blown.
 Drums were beaten in rhythm.<br/>
 The solemn orchestra pulled open the curtains for the ceremony.<br/>
-The waiting room inside a palace——
+The waiting room inside a palace——<br/>
 Latreille was in traditional formal wear, and waited silently for the coronation to begin.<br/>
 Germain entered the room.<br/>
 "… We still can’t find the Empress."<br/>